areaofeffect/hello-world/week5/README.md

 3. Now that you have Arduino 'talking' to your p5 code.
 Visualize the sensor data in an interesting way.
 Remember to run the serial bridge.

 4. If you get stuck: Review the Resources and Additional examples from the p5-full folder in our README.
 There are tons of p5 resources online.
 Google-fu is your friend.

-# Extracting data from images (Part I)
-Practice extracting data from our images to get a sense of different data models, formats and hidden info!
-Try with different images and hold onto this data in a seperate file.
-We will be further analyzing next week.

-1. Upload images of interest from your phone to your computer

-2. Run `python_exif.py` to view meta data from your image.
-Make sure the file is in the same folder as your image.
- - Note that you may have to open the python file and change the file name to the image of interest.

-3. Run `python_colors.py` to view the most common colors used in the image.

 # Resources